 Nintendo fans that have access to a 3D printer may be interested in a new project created by YouTube user “bbtinkerer” for a DIY Nintendo Classic Advantage Controller.
+This project is a fantastic way for enthusiasts to combine their love for retro gaming with modern technology, creating a unique and functional piece of gaming hardware.

-A Nintendo Advantage inspired controller to use with the NES Classic Edition (http://www.nintendo.com/nes-classic/) also known as the Nintendo Mini.
+A Nintendo Advantage inspired controller to use with the NES Classic Edition (https://www.nintendo.com/nes-classic/) also known as the Nintendo Mini.
 This project is based off of the Wii RetroPad Adapter project by Bruno Freitas.

 The controller emulates a Nintendo Classic controller but without the X/Y/L/R buttons and analog sticks.
 The home button allows you to return to the menu screen to save states or change game as opposed to pressing the reset button on the console.